3rr0r-505/ChatWeaver/README.md

 - Python (version >= 3.6)
 - Flask
 - Python-dotenv (to interact with the Gemini API)
-You can install Flask and Requests using pip:
+You can install Flask and Requests using pip: <br>
    `pip install flask python-dotenv`

 ## Usage